Alymantara/arx/README.md

 # avgrmsx
 Maximum likelihood estimator of the mean and intrinsic rms of a time-series dataset (based on Keith Horne's avgrmsx).
+For a detail description of the method, see Keith Horne's lecture on the subject at http://star-www.st-and.ac.uk/~kdh1/ada/ada12.pdf

 ## Requirements & Installation